'One stop shop' for environmental approvals

 About bilateral agreements

-Bilateral agreements reduce duplication of environmental assessment and approval between the Commonwealth and states/territories.
+Bilateral agreements reduce duplication of environmental assessment and approval processes between the Commonwealth and states/territories.
 They allow the Commonwealth to 'accredit' particular state/territory assessment and approval processes.

 Bilateral agreements can be entered into by the Commonwealth and a state/territory.
-There are two relevant types of bilateral agreement under the EPBC Act – assessment bilateral agreements and approval bilateral agreements.
+There are two types of bilateral agreement under the EPBC Act – assessment bilateral agreements and approval bilateral agreements.
 Section 44 of the EPBC Act provides for bilateral agreements between the Commonwealth and states/territories that:

 - protect the environment; and